Medicare information reviewed and updated July 2026 · 2026 Part B premium: $202.90/month

 Missing your Initial Enrollment Period without creditable coverage triggers a Part B late enrollment penalty of 10% per 12 months delayed, added to your premium for the rest of your life.
 The Part D penalty is 1% of the national base premium per month delayed.

-Use the penalty calculator on our homepage to see what a delay would cost.
+Use the penalty calculator to see what a delay would cost.

 Adam